Manoj-Telrandhe/Django_TodoApp/README.md

 This is my first Django backend project built while learning Django and backend web development.

-The project is a simple Todo web application where users can:
-- Register and login
-- Create personal todos
-- Edit tasks
-- Delete tasks
-- Mark tasks as completed/incomplete
-- View their profile and task statistics

-Each user can only access and manage their own todos.

----

-## Why I Built This Project

-I built this project to practice Django by creating a complete web application without following a tutorial line by line.

 The main goal of this project was to understand:
 - Django project structure
 - Apps and routing